uozuAho/pilights/readme.md

 light_drivers/
     - control various light hardware, eg neopixels, pygame renderer
+    - go here to add & test your own device. drivers should implement the 'Displayer' interface

 pixel_patterns/
-    - neopixel strip patterns that can be used anywhere
+    - RGB strip patterns that can be used anywhere
+    - use `demo.py` in here to test out patterns on your device

 # todo